nickvourd/Windows-Local-Privilege-Escalation-Cookbook/Notes/SeImpersonatePrivilege.md

 net user ncv2 Passw0rd! /add
 ```

-3) Then, open the "Server Manager" and select the option named "":
+3) Then, open the "Server Manager" and select the option named "Add roles and ":

 ![SeImpersonatePrivilege-Labsetup-Manual-1](/Pictures/SeImpersonatePrivilege-Labsetup-Manual-1.png)